Call us now: 0141 429 8166

 Given the ever-increasing movement of people across the globe, it is becoming unfortunately more common to have one parent moving a significant distance with a child without the other parent’s permission.

 If the move happens within the same country, such as intra UK relocations, then internal procedures can be invoked to address this matter.
 It the move is to a different country however then matters can become more complex as there may be competing legal principles and procedures to consider.
-If you need guidance, please contact our family lawyers on 0141 429 8166 or by completing our online contact form.
+If you need guidance, please contact our child law solicitors on 0141 429 8166 or by completing our online contact form.

 The Hague Convention on the Civil Aspects of International Child Abduction 1980 is the main legislation in this area designed to address the issue where a child has been moved from his home country without the permission of both parents.